miniBill/minibill.github.io/_posts/2019-10-24-advanced-elm-codecs.md

         }
 ```

+The encoder returns an empty list: we don't have any field yet.
+The decoder returns the field constructor: we'll fill it with fields in the pipeline.

-And the final value in the pipeline is an `ObjectCodec Point Point` which suggest that
+And the final value in the pipeline is an `ObjectCodec Point Point` which suggest that `buildObject` is:

 ```Elm
 buildObject : ObjectCodec a a -> Codec a